The Definitive Reverse Osmosis System Maintenance Guide

 For the best results from your reverse osmosis system, routine maintenance is a must.
 Reverse osmosis systems vary in how many filters they have.
-RO systems can have three, four, or five-filter stages.
+RO systems can have three, four, five, or six-filter stages.

 What Happens If I Forget To Change The Filters